Root vegetables are frost-tolerant, healthful, and store well. What isn’t to love? We have 10 great tips to successfully grow roots in your garden.

 Prep beds.
 Roots perform best in well-drained, loose soil, rich in organic matter.
 Prior to sowing, loosen soil to 12″ deep to break up clods and remove rocks.
-Tip: If you have heavy clay soil, which carrots are particularly sensitive to, try growing Kuroda or Danvers which excel even in heavy soil.
+Tip: If you have heavy clay soil, which carrots are particularly sensitive to, try growing carrot varieties like Kuroda or Danvers which excel even in heavy soil.

 Grow in a container.
 It’s true, you can grow roots in a container!
 They just need to be fairly deep containers, about 18″ deep.

 Mark rows with radishes.
 While you are waiting for slowpokes like carrots or parsnips, the quick radish sprouts will remind you to water the area, while maturing for harvest before the other roots need their space.

 Add phosphorus.
 Be mindful when applying fertilizer that phosphorus aids root growth, while too much nitrogen can result in lots of top growth but wimpy roots.

 Mulch roots.
 Mulching will keep roots cool and moist.
 If carrot root “shoulders” come up above the soil or mulch, cover them again to prevent sunlight from “greening” them, which can cause bitterness.

 Sow in late-summer/fall.
 Add 2 weeks to the “days to maturity” to allow for shorter days and cooler growing temperatures.
 Roots are frost tolerant and actually sweeten a bit if allowed to stay in the garden to experience a nip of frost.